Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

     ## CMAF specific requirements ## {#CMAF_requirements}

     When the media source is using CMAF for the Media Objects, it MUST also prepare format specific manifest files (.m3u8 for   HLS and .mpd for DASH).
 The format specific manifest files MUST reference the CMAF content such that it can be shared between the two formats (e.g., same path and file names).
+In other words, when using interface 2 to ingest CMAF content a manifest file describin the content is also required.

 # Illustrative Example of using CMAF and DASH ingest specification # {#Example_ingest}